 Both the Traditional BSN and Accelerated BSN programs require a minimum ACT super-score of 21.
 The Traditional BSN program requires a minimum cumulative GPA of 2.5.
-The Accelerated BSN Jackson and Oxford programs require a minimum cumulative GPA of 3.0.
-Both programs also consider prerequisite GPA.
+The Accelerated BSN program requires a minimum cumulative GPA of 3.0.
+Both programs also consider a prerequisite GPA.
 All GPAs are based on a 4.0 scale.
 ACT scores on transcripts are considered unofficial and will not be accepted.

-The Traditional BSN program accepts 120 students.
-The Accelerated BSN program accepts 70 in Jackson and another 60 in Oxford.
+The Traditional BSN program accepts 120 students students in Jackson and another 50 students in Oxford.
+The Accelerated BSN program accepts 70 in Jackson and another 70 in Oxford.

 The deadline for the Traditional BSN program is Jan.
 15 of the year you plan to start the program.
-The deadline to apply for the Freshman Early-Entry program is Nov.
+The deadline to apply for the Freshman Early-Entry (FEE) program is Nov.
 1 of your freshman year of college.
-For the Accelerated BSN program, the application deadline for fall admission to the Oxford campus is March 1 of the year that you plan to begin the program; the deadline for spring admission to the Jackson campus is Sept.
+Note: The FEE program is only offered for Traditional BSN at the Jackson site.
+For the Accelerated BSN program, the application deadline for fall admission to the Oxford instructional site is March 1 of the year that you plan to begin the program; the deadline for spring admission to the Jackson campus is Sept.
 1 of the preceding year.

 Students are admitted into the Traditional BSN program one time annually in the summer semester.
 Admission to the Accelerated BSN program occurs once in the fall for the Oxford program and once in the spring for the Jackson program.